 While applying the tourniquet (a band or a device which stops blood flow), the arm of the patient should be straightened out.
 Applying a tourniquet slows down the flow of blood in the veins and it increases venous filling thus making the veins more noticeable, easier to locate and easier to enter.

 The tourniquet should not be too tight and should not be applied for more than one minute.
-Leaving the tourniquet longer than a minute may cause hemoconcentration and may affect the test results and should therefore be removed and reapplied if the procedure will take longer than one minute.
+Leaving the tourniquet longer than a minute may cause hemoconcentration and may affect the test results and should therefore be removed and reapplied if the blood sample collection procedure will take longer than one minute.

 Disinfecting the Entry Site